 Writing a thesis

 If there is copyright-protected material in your master’s thesis or doctoral dissertation, it is your responsibility to ensure that it either complies with Canadian Copyright Law, or that documented permission has been obtained to use the copyright-protected material.
 Simply follow the guidelines outlined by Library and Archives Canada.
 The University cannot offer you legal advice as to whether or not copyright permission is required.
+For information on making permission requests, see Asking for Permission.

 Under fair dealing, the concept of research does not generally extend to using copyright-protected material in your thesis.
 There exists a fair dealing exception “for the purpose of criticism or review” which, if used, may permit use of the materials in your thesis.
 However, this requires that the criticism or review of the materials be relatively explicit.
 The materials must be specifically identified and analysed – if you simply are using the copyright-protected material as an example or to illustrate a point, you should not rely on the fair dealing provisions for criticism or review.
 As well, under this exception you must mention the source of the materials and, if given in the source, the author (unless the author is anonymous or has agreed or directed that they not be named).
 Furthermore, you should also make sure to take into account both copyright and plagiarism when writing your thesis or dissertation, as these are two similar but different concepts - See our Overview section for more information.